leragogogo/messaging_app/README.md

     ```
 3. **Change server host to localhost**

-   in client/client_ui change the main method to:
+   In client/client_ui change the main method to:

    ```python
     if __name__ == "__main__":